PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ```

-We again store this code inside the volumes folder so it can bea accessed and executed by M.
+We again store this code inside the ```volumes``` folder so it can be accessed and executed by M.

 ![added arp_reply_1B.py](images/image-11.png)

+Run the python script:
 ![execution](images/image-12.png)

+A's ARP cache before and after script execution by M:

 ![A cache before and after exec](images/image-13.png)

 In Scenario 1, Host A’s ARP cache already contained a valid mapping for Host B. After sending a forged ARP reply from Host M, the existing entry was overwritten, and B’s IP address was incorrectly associated with M’s MAC address.
 This demonstrates that ARP replies are trusted even when correct entries already exist.